-An organization or reorganization plan shall become effective at the expiration of 60 days from filing, unless the city council has disapproved the plan by majority vote prior to that date; provided, however, that if no regular city council meeting is held within the subsequent 60 days of the first regular meeting after the filing of an organization or reorganization plan, the city
+573 An organization or reorganization plan shall become effective at the expiration of 60 days from filing, unless the city council has disapproved the plan by majority vote prior to that date;

+provided, however, that if no regular city council meeting is held within the subsequent 60 days of the first regular meeting after the filing of an organization or reorganization plan, the city

-- council shall instead have 60 days from the second regular meeting.
-The city council may vote - only to approve or to disapprove the plan and may not vote to amend or to alter it.
+577 council shall instead have 60 days from the second regular meeting.
+The city council may vote

+578 only to approve or to disapprove the plan and may not vote to amend or to alter it.

-574 SECTION 5-2: QUALIFICATIONS FOR APPOINTMENTS AND PROMOTIONS
+579 SECTION 5-2: QUALIFICATIONS FOR APPOINTMENTS AND PROMOTIONS basis of fitness demonstrated by examination, past performance, or by other evidence of

-575 All appointments and promotions of city officers and other city employees shall be made on the
+580 All appointments and promotions of city officers and other city employees shall be made on the